cloudfoundry/community/toc/elections/2022/Readme.md

 The newly elected body will be announced via cf-dev@lists.cloudfoundry.org on 22 Jun, 2022.

-Following the announcement, the raw voting results and winners will be published.
+Following the announcement, the voting results and winners will be published.

 ## Nominees